 Configuring Branching Logic in Outgrow

-1. Login to your Outgrow dashboard, and open the respective content in Build mode.
-Once the content is opened in Build mode, you can add the questions and the respective options available for selection for each question.
+1. Log in to your Outgrow dashboard and open the respective content in Build mode.
+Add questions and respective response options for each question.

-3. For setting up the Branching Logic, you first need to select the question, from where the jump will be initiated depending on the response selected by the user.
+1. For setting up the Branching Logic, you first need to select the question from where the jump will be initiated depending on the response the user selects.

-4. In the next step, you can choose the operator, as well as the value for the respective question, which when selected/entered, will initialize the jump.
-You will also specify the path that the user will be navigated down to when the selected criteria will be met.
-For example, in the screenshot below, you can see that we have specified the criteria that when the Response to Q1 is Greater Than 10000, then the user will be shown Lead Generation Form 2.
+1. In the next step, you can choose the operator and the value for the respective question, which, when selected/entered, will initialize the jump.
+You will also specify the path the user will navigate to when the selected criteria will be met. , For example,, in the screenshot below, you can see that we have specified the criteria that when the Response to Q1 is Greater Than 10000, then the user will be shown Lead Generation Form 2.

-5. Make sure you click on Done in the Branching Logic pop-up window, and then on Publish to save the changes.
+1. Make sure you click on Done in the Branching Logic pop-up window and then on Publish to save the changes.

 How to configure a Nested Branching Logic